germinateplatform/germinate-server/docs/setup.md

 Additionally you will need a MySQL database.
 This can either be another Docker container or an existing database server that you already have.

+If you have docker-compose available, things are as simple as defining this `docker-compose.yml` file:

 ```yaml
 version: '3.3'
 services: